Clinical Studies

 Description: This is a challenge study in healthy adult volunteers, designed to identify an optimal and safe H3N2 influenza virus dose for utilization in future intervention studies.
 The optimal dose is broadly defined as the minimum challenge virus dose that results in symptomatic influenza infection in the highest number of subjects without meeting safety-stopping criteria.
 Other outcome measures include evaluation of humoral, mucosal and cellular immune responses, physiological responses to infection, and changes in gene expression after infection.
 This study will last for up to 1 year depending upon the number of cohorts enrolled given the adaptive dose-escalation design.

-Site Locations: Duke University and University of Maryland School of Medicine
+Site Locations: Duke University and University of Maryland School of Medicine – Center for Vaccine Development and Global Health

 Learn More: ClinicalTrials.gov

-Official Title: A Phase 1b, Double-Blind, Randomized, Dose-Escalating, Age De-Escalating, Placebo-Controlled Study to Assess the Safety and Immunogenicity of One or Two Doses of Sing2016 M2SR H3N2 Influenza Vaccine Delivered Intranasally In a Healthy Pediatric Population 6 Months Through 17 Years of Age.
+Official Title: A Phase 1b, Double-Blind, Randomized, Dose-Escalating, Age De-Escalating, Placebo-Controlled Study to Assess the Safety and Immunogenicity of One or Two Doses of Sing2016 M2SR H3N2 Influenza Vaccine Delivered Intranasally In a Healthy Pediatric Population 6 Months Through 17 Years of Age

 Study ID Numbers: 20-0009 | ClinicalTrials.gov Identifier: NCT04960397